Donald Trump Approval Rating Polls Dip Down Again After Putin Meeting Fiasco Turns Off 50 Percent Of Americans

-A combined average of all major polls shows that the Donald Trump approval rating took a slight dip from last week, with Trump’s widely-panned meeting with Russian President Vladimir Putin on Monday — in which Trump appeared subservient to the Russian strongman and continued to take Putin’s word that Russia did not attack the 2016 presidential election over the detailed assessment of United States intelligence agencies, as Inquisitr reported — proving unpopular with most Americans, despite strong Republican support for Trump’s strange relationship with Putin.
+A combined average of all major polls shows that the Donald Trump approval rating took a slight dip from last week, with Trump’s widely-panned meeting with Russian President Vladimir Putin on Monday — in which Trump appeared subservient to the Russian strongman and continued to take Putin’s word that Russia did not attack the 2016 presidential election over the detailed assessment of United States intelligence agencies, as the Inquisitr reported — proving unpopular with most Americans, despite strong Republican support for Trump’s strange relationship with Putin.

 According to the data site FiveThirtyEight.com which compiles a running, statistically weighted average of dozens of regular polls, Trump’s average approval rating as of Saturday, July 21, stood at 41.7 percent.
-That’s down somewhat from seven days earlier, when Trump held an even 42 percent approval rating.
+That’s down somewhat from seven days earlier when Trump held an even 42 percent approval rating.

-At the same time, according to the polling average, the majority of Americans who actively disapprove of Trump remained mostly stable dropping by just one-10th of a percentage point from 53 percent last week to 52.9 perfect on July 21.
+At the same time, according to the polling average, the majority of Americans who actively disapprove of Trump remained mostly stable, dropping by just one-tenth of a percentage point from 53 percent last week to 52.9 perfect on July 21.

 The meeting with Putin, apparently, had little effect on Trump’s overall approval — even though according to a Washington Post/ABC News poll, only 33 percent of Americans say that they approved of the way Trump handled his Putin confab.
 But half, 50 percent, said that they disapproved of Trump’s handling of the so-called summit meeting.